 Expungement vs. Record-Sealing?

 These terms have different meanings.
 Expungement typically means that a criminal record is destroyed, while a sealed record still exists and can be viewed by law enforcement and some employers.
+In Colorado law, expungement applies only to juvenile cases.
+Record sealing applies to all adult cases.

 Are expungement and record-sealing laws the same throughout the U.S.?